samanthaming/samanthaming.com/content/tidbits/78-iterables-to-array-using-spread.md

 ---
 title: Convert Iterables to Array using Spread
 description: Using spread, you can convert Iterables to an Array.
 Why?
-Because then you can access all of the cool array methods such as filter & map...
+Because then you can access all of the cool array methods such as filter & map.
 tags: [javascript, array]
 order: 78
 createdAt: 2019-11-9